VerbalExpressions/JSVerbalExpressions/README.md

 A source map will also be created in the same folder, so you can use the original unminified source file (copied to _dist_ as well) for debugging purposes.

+## API documentation

+You can find the API documentation at the [wiki pages](https://github.com/VerbalExpressions/JSVerbalExpressions/wiki).

 ## Examples

 Here's a couple of simple examples to give an idea of how VerbalExpressions works: